 Investment advisor fees vary by firm and even by account, often working on a tiered system.
 This is where you're charged a percentage that decreases the more you have invested with the firm.

 Custodial fees are the price the bank charges for guarding your securities.
 As custodian, the firm also collects your dividends and issues you statements of account.
 And if you have paper stock certificates and house them with a firm, they'll charge a fee for holding them on your behalf.

 Should You Consider an Asset Management Account?

 Many stockbrokers and brokerage firms are doing away with the traditional brokerage account.
 Instead, they offer what's called an asset management account.
 These are hybrid accounts that combine banking, brokerage, and insurance services to those who want to streamline their finances.

 By consolidating your activity, you may be able to take advantage of services only offered to clients with higher account balances.
 You will also get to see all your financial activity in one place in your monthly statement.
 And you might earn higher interest by using the attached money market account instead of using a regular checking account.

 There are still management fees if you use this system.
-Plus, you will need to be able to afford the minimum balance of $5,000 or more.
+Plus, you may need to be able to afford a minimum balance of $5,000 or more.